-PMP's have to accumulate 60 PDU's during their recertification cycle, which typically include ongoing professional training, attendance at events, presenting at events and, of course working as a Project Management.
+PMP's have to accumulate 60 PDU's during their recertification cycle, which typically includes ongoing professional training, attendance at events, presenting at events and, of course working as a Project Management.

 In short, getting and keeping the PMP designation is not a simple undertaking.
 SAP clients who want to ensure their projects have a higher probability of success need to ensure they have the most highly qualified and experienced SAP Project Manager they find leading their SAP implementation.

-Though SAP is a COTS or Commercial Off The Shelf Software system, and the general idea is that you are implementing embedded Best Pracitces, no SAP project that this author has run has ever NOT involved at least some SAP ABAP development.
+Though SAP is a COTS or Commercial Off-The-Shelf Software system, and the general idea is that you are implementing embedded Best Practices, no SAP project that this author has run has ever NOT involved at least some SAP ABAP development.

 That part of the project has its own methodology and typically involves some off-shore development.

 The more off-shore development involved, the higher the probability of failure.

 The reasons for this are very simple and boil down to a lack of communication and lack of accountability.
 However, the price differential will continue to drive much of the development work off-shore, even though Gartner is predicting nearly 100% failure of SAP Cloud based implementations.

 So no, SAP is not a Software Development project but a subset of the implementation may well be.

 From a risk management perspective, the primary Critical Success Factors are to have:

 Some development versus configuration is to be expected on most SAP implementations.
 Experience indicates the best approach is to minimize it during the initial implementation.